bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 You can find the license distribution in [Table 2 of the supporting research paper](https://drive.google.com/file/d/17J-0KXTDzY9Esp-JqXYHIcy--i_7G5Bb/view).
 MIT and Apache 2.0 make up the majority of the released dataset.

-**IMPORTANT UPDATE 27/10** It was recently brought to our attention that licenses such as MPL, LGPL, and EPL were erroneously labeled as permissive when they are in fact [weak copyleft licenses](https://blueoakcouncil.org/copyleft).
-We will remove these weak copyleft license files from The Stack and release an updated version in the coming weeks.
-The weak copyleft-licensed data is only a small part of the overall dataset (below 0.5% of the Python subset), hence we expect the experimental findings of [the paper](https://drive.google.com/file/d/17J-0KXTDzY9Esp-JqXYHIcy--i_7G5Bb/view) to remain unchanged.
+It was later brought to our attention that licenses such as MPL, LGPL, and EPL were erroneously labeled as permissive when they are in fact [weak copyleft licenses](https://blueoakcouncil.org/copyleft).
+For the Stack v1.1, we have removed these weak copyleft license files from the dataset.
+The full list of 193 licenses can be found [here](https://huggingface.co/datasets/bigcode/the-stack/blob/main/licenses.json).